samus-io/tablab-steps/steps/3G4KOxbougbbZnl6tvNVSM3bdYsmXuDuist/en/README.md

-# Input Validation overview
+# Input validation overview

-* `Input Validation` is the practice of verifying that user-provided data aligns with predefined criteria before it's processed or stored.
+* `Input validation` is the practice of verifying that user-provided data aligns with predefined criteria before it's processed or stored.
 * It involves examining and validating user-supplied data to ensure adherence to specified requirements and constraints.
 * Essentially, input validation acts as a gatekeeper, screening out invalid or malicious data to safeguard the application's integrity and prevent potential harm.

-## What can be achieved with Input Validation
+## What can be achieved with input validation

 * **Data sanitization and standardization** by enforcing specific rules and formats, such as trimming whitespace, converting data to a consistent case, or removing forbidden characters, making sure the data entering the system is clean and uniform.
   * This promotes data integrity and simplifies downstream processing and analysis.